crazybie/tgc/README.md

 - Incremental marking and sweeping
     - won't stop the world.
     - can control the steps of each collecting call.
+    - can manually delete the obejct to control the destruction order.
 - Cross platform, No other dependencies
     - easier to integrate.
     - only dependent on STL.
-- Can work with your own memory manage system
+- Can work with your own memory pool
-    - TGC only takes over the collecting task.
-    - can even works with std::shared_ptr, memory pool, etc. (TBD)
+    - provide hooks to redirect memory allocation.

 ### TODO
 - exception safe.